Stratonicea (Caria): Hellenistic period

-Roman era
+Roman period

 Some time after, in 88 BC, Mithridates VI of Pontus (120–63 BC), after imposing a fine and a garrison on the city, resided for some time at Stratonikeia, and married Monime, the daughter of Philopoemen, one of its principal citizens.
 Then came in 40 BC the siege sustained against Quintus Labienus and his Parthian troops, and the brave resistance it offered to him entitled it to the gratitude of Augustus and the Senate.
 The alleged divine intervention against Quintus Labienus by Zeus at Panamara led to the elevation of that sanctuary, in the hinterland of Stratonikeia, to one favoured by the city.
 The emperor Hadrian is said to have taken this town under his special protection, and to have changed its name into Hadrianopolis, a name, however, which may (also) refer to another town also called Stratonikeia.
 Pliny enumerates it among free cities in Anatolia.
 Menippus, according to Cicero one of the most distinguished orators of his time, was a native of Stratonikeia.

-Archaeological remains
+Archaology

 Although human habitation in the region extends back to the early Bronze Age, and the existence of an Archaic and Classical settlement at the site is attested by the remains of earlier fortifications at Kadıkulesi hill, almost all of the visible remains date to the Hellenistic and Roman periods.